UBC-MDS/DSCI-532_2024_19_food-price-tracker/README.md

 ## License

 `food_price_tracker` was created by Celeste Zhao, John Shiu, Simon Frew, Tony Shum.
-It is licensed under the terms of the MIT license.
+It is licensed under the terms of the MIT license and the Attribution 4.0 International (CC BY 4.0 LEGAL CODE).

 ## Credits